OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

     cd C:\my-outlook-addin
     ```

-1. Use the **Yeoman generator for Office Add-ins** to create an Outlook Add-in project by running the following command from the command prompt answering the prompts as shown below:
+1. Use the **Yeoman generator for Office Add-ins** to create an Outlook Add-in project by running the following command from the command prompt.
+Answer the prompts as shown below:

     ```
     yo office